Kristopher-Ray/polaris-us.org/content/policies/privacy.md

 ---
 title: Privacy Policy
-description: Polaris National Security is committed to protecting the privacy of our online guests, users, staff, members, and friends through our compliance with this policy.
+description: Polaris Action Inc is committed to protecting the privacy of our online guests, users, staff, members, and friends through our compliance with this policy.
 sitemap:
   priority: 0
 ---